Skip to content

 We estimated that this policy would cost the governments approximately £18 million over five years

 Table 2 below shows a breakdown of costs.
 The direct costs to the governments of monitoring and enforcing is estimated at approximately £1.4 million per year and the cost of running a social marketing campaign is estimated at £2.2 million per year (totalling £18 million over five years).
 The costs to the food industry are estimated at approximately £2 million in the first year for familiarisation and around £4 million per year for three years to change the product labels.
-This policy would require the implementation of the Food Data Transparency Partnership, the costs of which are not included in this breakdown.
+This policy would require the implementation of mandatory healthy food sales reporting, the costs of which are not included in this breakdown and are included as a separate policy: Data collection on healthiness of product portfolios.

 Total annual benefit

-Using analysis conducted by the Tony Blair Institute and Frontier Economics we estimate this policy would result in benefits of approximately £5 billion per year.
-Approximately two-thirds of this saving would benefit individuals (via quality-adjusted life years, and informal social care).
+Using analysis conducted by the Tony Blair Institute and Frontier Economics, we estimate this policy would result in benefits of £2 billion per year on average.
+Approximately two-thirds of this saving would benefit individuals (via quality-adjusted life years and informal social care).
 The remaining third relates to savings that benefit the state via NHS treatment costs, productivity and formal social care.
 See our Technical Appendix for more information about the cost breakdowns.

 Behind the averages: impact on inequalities